 For a while after that, I didn’t really care to drink milk.
 I actually can’t even remember the last time I had skim milk.
 I’m guessing it was a couple of years ago.
 I don’t miss it at all though!
 There are so many kinds of non-dairy milk that it can even be overwhelming.
 Brett loves almond milk and drank it on his own before we even got married.
 I love almond milk too, but lately I’ve been making my own milk at home more than buying it at the store.
 I love having a fresh batch of milk to enjoy, knowing that it’s free of weird additives and thickeners.

-But I have to say, making Homemade Almond Milk isn’t always cheap.
+While I love making my own, non-dairy milk, I will say that making Homemade Almond Milk isn’t always cheap.
 If you have access to a store that sells nuts in bulk and if you turn your almond pulp into almond flour, then you might find that Homemade Almond Milk is economical and worth your time.
 Unfortunately, that’s another thing that might keep someone from making almond milk at home: time.
 In order to make almond milk, you have to soak your almonds for at least a few hours or overnight.
 For most people that’s just simply too much planning.

 And while I absolutely love almond milk, I’ve gotta say that I’ve fallen hard for Homemade Oat Milk!
 It’s super cheap to make and doesn’t require soaking the oats.
 So in less than 5 minutes you can have your own, non-dairy milk that’s cheap and delicious!
 This Homemade Oat Milk is so thick and creamy too.
 I’ve been drinking it daily since I discovered how easy it is to make.
 For the first time in a long time, I’ve been able to enjoy a plain ol’ glass of milk.
 Yay for Homemade Oat Milk!

-Leave a comment down below, rate the recipe and share it with any friends who you think would also enjoy this simple and delicious recipe!
+Okay, enough chit chat.
+Below you’ll find the recipe for homemade oat milk.
+If you give it a try, I’d love for you to leave a comment down below, rate the recipe and share it with any friends who you think would also enjoy it!

 Help The World Eat More Plants!